Tevingatheru/Tevin-Gathemia-Gatheru/README.md

 # E-Portfolio Project

 This e-portfolio project is a comprehensive showcase of my projects, style, skills, and experience.
-It is designed, developed, and maintained by X. The project leverages cutting-edge technologies to provide a seamless and visually appealing user experience.
+It is designed, developed, and maintained by Tevin Gathemia Gatheru.
+The project leverages cutting-edge technologies to provide a seamless and visually appealing user experience.

 ## Overview